INTRODUCTION TO PROFESSIONAL RESPONSIBILITY: HEROES AND VILLAINS

 - Through the class exercises, reading historical and biographical accounts, and use of a variety of documentary and cinematic materials, the course aspires to immerse students in the real life work of lawyers and thus to share in the excitement, intense satisfaction, and profound challenges of representing clients.

 - Each state has its own rules of professional responsibility that govern the conduct of lawyers in that jurisdiction, typically based on either the 1983 Model Rules of Professional Conduct adopted by the American Bar Association or a more recent version of the Model Rules adopted by the ABA in 2002.
-(The 2002 Model Rules have been further amended by the ABA, as recently as last year.)
+(The 2002 Model Rules have been further amended by the ABA,.)
 In this course, our primary source will be the Georgia Rules of Professional Conduct enacted in 2001, based on the 1983 ABA Model Rules but with some important provisions not found in any of the ABA versions.
 Where the Georgia Rules differ in significant ways from the most current ABA Model Rules, the ABA Model Rules on the same subjects will also be assigned and discussed in class.

 - capacity for moral reasoning,